This post may contain affiliate links. Please read my disclosure and privacy policy.

 cut potatoes on cutting board and on pan with seasonings.

 Transfer the potatoes to a large baking sheet.
 (I use a half-sheet size.)
-Drizzle them with the extra virgin olive oil, then sprinkle on the garlic powder, dried thyme, salt, and black pepper.
+Drizzle them with extra-virgin olive oil, then sprinkle on the garlic powder, dried thyme, salt, and black pepper.

 Use your hands or a spatula to toss the potatoes until they are evenly coated in the oil and seasonings.
-Then spread them out into a single layer with the cut-side of the potato touching the pan.
-It’s best if none of the potatoes are touching each other for the crispiest results.
+Then spread them out into a single layer with the cut side of the potato touching the pan.

 potatoes on the pan before and after roasting.

-Return the pan to the oven to cook for 10 more minutes.
+Return the pan to the oven and cook for an additional 10 minutes.
 Once the potatoes are fork-tender, you’ll know they are done!

 Add any garnish you like, such as freshly chopped parsley or grated Parmesan cheese.
 Then serve them warm right away.
 Roasted potatoes will soften as they cool, so these are best directly from the oven.